Most of us have only used high-THC cannabis strains known for their “munchy” effect.

-THVC may protect pancreatic islet cells.
-THCV has been patented by GW Pharmaceutics for the protection of the pancreatic islet cells which maintain insulin production at levels which are able to substantially control or improve control of blood glucose levels in a patient.
+THCV may protect pancreatic islet cells.
+THCV has been patented by GW Pharmaceutics for the protection of the pancreatic islet cells which maintain insulin production at levels that can substantially control or improve control of blood glucose levels in a patient.

 THCV may help with diabetes.
 Research shows THCV has anti-diabetic effects like regulating blood sugar levels and reducing insulin resistance.
 Not only has recent science shown THCV to be involved in appetite suppression, regulating blood sugar levels, glucose appetite, and supporting metabolism, it also is showing promising results in the treatment of these other disorders.